 "Fermentation is the stage where the ingredients in the dough develop before being placed into the oven.
 Two types of fermentation occur.

-The first is the action of yeast or other levain breaking down the sugars in the flour.
+The first is the action of yeast or other levain feeding on the starches/sugars in the flour.

 The second involves the development of flour which reacts with the water.

-The combination of both types of fermentation create a great textured dough which rises."
+The combination of both types of fermentation create texture in the dough and makes it rise"

 Why is bread fermentation necessary?

-In general a longer fermentation period is preferred as it’ allows the dough to reach its full potential.
-We can speed up the fermentation time by mixing, including stretch and folds, changing the levain amount and increasing temperature.
+A longer fermentation period is usually preferred as it allows the dough to reach its full potential.
+We can speed up the fermentation time by kneading, using stretch and folds, increasing the amount of levain or increasing the temperature.

 The two types of bread fermentation